 Mixing groups in this way helps campers to meet as many new kids as possible so they can find the ones who will become lifelong friends.

 One of the best parts of a California summer camp, in particular, is that it’s an opportunity for kids who live in the city to experience nature.
 They spend a period of time in cabins within a woods or on a hillside, connecting with nature in a way they can’t do if they’re surrounded by skyscrapers and sidewalks.

 Of course, there is a limit.
 If a camp is too far “in the wilderness,” it becomes a safety issue because they may not have access to emergency services or have the technology to serve kids with special needs.

 The trick is to choose a camp that knows how to merge both.
-It should give your child a break from their normal environment and a chance to appreciate nature but with the modern amenities that will keep them safe.
+It should give your child a break from their normal environment and a chance to appreciate nature but with the modern amenities that will keep them safe and comfortable.

-Choosing a Los Angeles summer camp is a big decision.
+Choosing a summer camp is a big decision.
 You want your child to have the most fulfilling experience possible and looking for the criteria above will give you a strong start.
-To find out more about what Pali Adventures has to offer, contact our camp with any questions you may have.
+Interested in enrolling at Pali Adventures?